ps - report process status

 If no options to select processes are specified, ps reports all processes associated with the controlling terminal.
 If there is no controlling terminal, there is no report other than the header.

 On prior releases the ADDR and WCHAN fields might have contained the kernel memory address of the process and/or event it was waiting on.
-These fields are now always 0 unless requested by a process running with all privilege.
+These fields are now always 0 unless requested by a process running with all privileges.
 The values can still be obtained using the ::ps and ::thread dcmds within mdb.

 ps is CSI-enabled except for login names (usernames).